-A second interstate highway river crossing is located six miles east (upstream).
+A second interstate highway river crossing is located 6 miles east (upstream) of the I-5 crossing.
 The I-205 Glenn Jackson Bridge, which opened in 1982, carries about 140,000 vehicles per day and is reaching its peak-hour period carrying capacity.
 No other river crossing options in the metropolitan area are available between the two states.
-The next closest bridges for automobile use are located at Longview, Washington, 46 miles to the west, and at Cascade Locks, Oregon, 40 miles east of the I-5 bridge.
+The next closest bridges for automobile use are located at Longview, Washington, 46 miles to the west, and at Cascade Locks, Oregon, 40 miles east of the I-5 bridge crossing.

-The I-5 bridge influence area serves four broad travel markets:
+The I-5 BIA serves several broad travel markets:

 - Through travel.
-These users travel from outside the influence area, through the influence area, and on to destinations outside the influence area---for example, a freight or tourist trip from Seattle, Washington to Eugene, Oregon.
-These users represent less than XXX percent of the total trips crossing the river. - Regional travel.
-These users initiate travel outside the influence area, traverse the influence area, and end their trips in a Portland/Vancouver activity center outside the influence area---for example, a trip from Battleground, Washington to downtown Portland. - Local travel.
-These users have an origin or destination within the bridge influence area---for example, a trip from a southeast Portland neighborhood to downtown Vancouver.
-This constitutes about XXX percent of the trips crossing the I-5 bridge. - Internal travel.
-These users stay within the bridge influence area---for example, from downtown Vancouver to Hayden Island.
-This constitutes about XXX percent of the trips crossing the I-5 bridge.
+These users travel from outside the Vancouver-Portland region to destinations that are also outside the region-for example, a freight or tourist trip from Seattle, Washington to Eugene, Oregon.
+These users represent about 7 percent of the total vehicle-trips crossing the river. - Regional travel.
+Most of these users travel between Clark County and the Portland metropolitan area (Multnomah, Washington and Clackamas counties), or vice-versa, without stopping in the I-5 BIA.
+These trips account for about 47 percent of the total vehicle-trips crossing the river. - Seven percent of the total trips crossing the river originate outside the region and are destined outside of the region, or originate outside of the region and are destined within the region, for example, a trip from Salem, Oregon to downtown Vancouver. - Local travel.
+Most of these users travel between the I-5 BIA and other locations within the Vancouver/Portland metropolitan area, or vice-versa.
+For example, a trip from a southeast Portland neighborhood to downtown Vancouver is considered a local trip.
+These trips account for about 32 percent of the vehicle-trips crossing the I-5 bridge. - Two percent of the total trips crossing the river originate within the region and are destined to a location within the I-5 BIA, or originate within the I-5 BIA and are destined outside of the region, for example, a trip from Longview, Washington to Portland Meadows. - Internal travel.
+These users stay entirely within the I-5 BIA-for example, from downtown Vancouver to Hayden Island.
+This constitutes about 5 percent of the trips crossing the I-5 bridge.